My Quiet Kitchen

 Around that time I happened to see an instagram post by Timothy Pakron (Mississippi Vegan) about his White Truffle Mac and Cheese.

 As soon as I read Timmy's recipe I knew he'd cracked the code!
-For me, the main takeaway was this: it's 2019, and we now have delicious, store-bought vegan cheese options, which means it's time to rethink the way we've been making plant-based macaroni and cheese.
+For me, the main takeaway is that we now have delicious, store-bought vegan cheese options, which means it's time to rethink the way we've been making plant-based macaroni and cheese.

 When a home cook wants to make traditional, dairy macaroni and cheese what do they do?
 They go to the store and buy cheese, right?
 They don't try to make their own cow's milk cheese from scratch (although, if they had to we would probably have a lot more vegans).

-So let's rid ourselves of the pressures to make vegan mac and cheese sauce from ingredients like potatoes, carrots, and butternut squash - unless of course we're trying to make a healthy mac and cheese.
+So let's rid ourselves of the pressures to make vegan mac and cheese sauce from ingredients like potatoes, carrots, and butternut squash - unless of course we want to make a healthier version.

 Ingredients in vegan mac and cheese including Chao cheese and Violife.

-• garlic - depending on their size, I usually use 7 or 8 cloves.
-If they're very large, go with 5 or 6.
+• garlic - I usually use 7 or 8 cloves of garlic because they're often small.
+But if you have whopping huge garlic, you'll only need 5 or 6 cloves.
 I know it sounds like a lot of garlic but trust me, it's part of the magic!
-If you don't love garlic feel free to reduce.
+If you don't love garlic feel free to reduce it.

-• vegan butter - you'll need 2 tablespoons for sautéing the garlic.
+• vegan butter - you'll need 2 tablespoons to sauté the garlic.

 • olive oil - this is also to saute the garlic, which softens and deepens the flavor.

-• raw cashews - if you have a cashew allergy, substitute raw sunflower seeds, or omit and add another ½ package of cheese.
+• raw cashews - if you're allergic to cashews, substitute raw sunflower seeds, or omit and add another half package of cheese.

-• vegan cheese - see my specific brand recommendations below.
+• vegan cheese - I've included specific recommendations below.

 • chickpea miso - or mellow white miso.
-Adds umami, saltiness, and a slightly fermented flavor.
+This adds umami, saltiness, and a hint of cultured flavor.

 • nutritional yeast - we're using a small amount here because most of the cheese flavor comes from other ingredients.
-Feel free to omit.
+Feel free to skip it.

 • apple cider vinegar - contributes acidity and tang.